isc-projects/bind9/doc/arm/reference.rst

 described in :ref:`DNSSEC`.

-A trust anchor is defined when the public key or public key digest for a non-authoritative zone is known, but cannot be securely obtained through DNS, either because it is the DNS root zone or because its parent zone is unsigned.
+A trust anchor is defined when the public key or public key digest for a non-authoritative zone is known but cannot be securely obtained through DNS, either because it is the DNS root zone or because its parent zone is unsigned.
 Once a key or digest has been configured as a trust anchor, it is treated as if it had been validated and proven secure.

 The resolver attempts DNSSEC validation on all DNS data in subdomains of configured trust anchors.
-(Validation below specified names can be temporarily disabled by using ``rndc nta``, or permanently disabled with the ``validate-except`` option).
+Validation below specified names can be temporarily disabled by using ``rndc nta``, or permanently disabled with the ``validate-except`` option.

 All keys listed in ``trust-anchors``, and their corresponding zones, are deemed to exist regardless of what parent zones say.
 Only keys configured as trust anchors are used to validate the DNSKEY RRset for the corresponding name.
-The parent's DS RRset will not be used.
+The parent's DS RRset is not used.

 ``trust-anchors`` may be set at the top level of ``named.conf`` or within a view.
 If it is set in both places, the configurations are additive: